-Compiler Invocation What is Generated 1 Generated code supports EXTENDED-XER only.
+Compiler Invocation What is Generated -xml used to compile XSD Generated code supports EXTENDED-XER only.
 You should set the OSASN1XER flag.
 If you are using the PDU methods, it will be automatically set for you.

 Differences between OSys-XER and XER (BASIC-XER)